tarunsingh7379/Summer-Olympics-Analysis/README.md

   This file contains Summer Olympics Data.

 ## About Me
 I am Tarun Singh.
-I am currently pursuing B.Tech as a third year student.
+I am currently pursuing B.Tech as a third-year student.
 I am a competitive programmer.
 I love to do coding.
 My primary language for coding is C++.